 \subsection{Convergence properties of the PCTL algorithm}

-Although the \cref{thm:tg_identity} reflects that the PCTL algorithm is convergent, a resonable estimation of its convergence rate is significant and much more beneficial, as it can evaluate the performance of the PCTL algorithm and help to further improve the performance.
-Specifically, by proving the PCTL algorithm satisfying the smoothing property and approximation property introduced in \cref{lem:smooth_property} and \cref{lem:uniconverge_tg2}, respectively, we derive an upper bound on the convergence factor of the PCTL algorithm in this subsection.
+Although \cref{thm:tg_identity} states that the PCTL algorithm is convergent, a reasonable estimation of its convergence rate is much significant and beneficial, since it is helpful for evaluating the efficiency of the PCTL algorithm and for prejudging which problems the PCTL algorithm is of high efficiency.
+Thus in this subsection, we choose a specific function $g(e)$ based on the block-structure of the PCTL algorithm and derive an upper bound for the convergence factor of the PCTL algorithm.